Campana to build $20m data centre corridor in Southeast Asia

-The huge investment into Southeast Asia’s bustling data centre industry continues.
+The huge investment into Southeast Asia's bustling data center industry continues.

 According to Herbert Smith Freehills, this investment into Campana will go towards the construction of the largest high-speed data center corridor connecting Singapore and Myanmar, with prebuilt connections for Thailand.

 "This is typical of the increasing investment we're seeing in data and tech infrastructure in Asia, and in Southeast Asia in particular," says Herbert Smith Freehills Asia head of TMT Mark Robinson.

 "The new network will utilize submarine cables and land connections to meet the demand from Myanmar's rapid growth in online activity."

 Of course, this data center connection comes at a time where there has been a hive of activity in the region.